 We advocate for:

-- Increased play and related opportunities to nurture healthy social, emotional, and physical development in children living in D.C. shelters;
+- Increased play and related opportunities to nurture healthy social, emotional, and physical development in children living in shelters;

 - Deeper public and local government understanding of the evidence-based benefits of play in healthy childhood development, particularly for children experiencing the trauma of homelessness;

 - Building new partnerships with local organizations and short-term housing sites to build a wider net for access to play.